 Curl the peels around the inside of the jar.
 For my last batch, I used two large oranges and would not have been able to fit another peel.
 If your oranges are small and you can fit another peel, feel free to add it.
 Pour the vinegar into the jar to cover the peels and close tightly.

-- * You may vary the jar size.
+* You may vary the jar size.
 Just choose one with a tight-fitting lid, and then fill it with peels and cover with vinegar.
 Also, feel free to experiment with peels from other citrus fruits, like lemons, limes, and grapefruit.